Yuna (Malaysian singer): 2013–2015: Nocturnal

 Yuna released her second international album, Nocturnal on 29 October 2013 by Verve Records.
 "I Want You Back" featuring Vietnamese rapper, Derez aired on "Love & Hip Hop: New York" 20 January 2014.
 On 9 January 2014, Yuna graced the Jimmy Kimmel Live! studios, promoting her new album, Nocturnal.
 She performed the singles "Falling" and "Rescue" with assistance from a live band.

 In December 2014, Yuna released the song "Broke Her" as a single.
 It features a sample of Drake's 0 to 100.

 On 31 January 2015, Yuna performed in the closing ceremony of 2015 AFC Asian Cup.
-She has been appointed as Malaysia's tourism adviser to boost tourist arrivals in the country along with Dato' Siti Nurhaliza and Datuk Jimmy Choo Yeang Keat on June of the same year.
+She has been appointed as Malaysia's tourism adviser to boost tourist arrivals in the country along with Dato' Siti Nurhaliza and Datuk Jimmy Choo Yeang Keat in June of the same year.

 Yuna recorded the song Strawberry Letter 23 by singer Shuggie Otis used in a commercial for Swedish fashion retailer H&M starring Ukrainian-Canadian model Daria Werbowy that aired in March 2015.

 2016–2018: Chapters

 On 20 May 2016, Yuna released her latest album Chapters through Verve Records.
 The album features the collaboration from Usher, Jhené Aiko and DJ Premier.
 As of December 2016, the album had been selected by Billboard in 7th place of its 2016 Critics' Picks for Best R&B Album.
 Yuna receive recognition from The Malaysia Book of Records for The First R&B Album Listed In Top 10 Billboard Charts In The United States.

 On 25 July 2017, Yuna took to the Late Night with Seth Meyers stage at NBC Studios to promote her album and performs "Used To Love You" from Chapters.
 The Jhené Aiko-assisted track was instead backed by an incredible full band complete with violins as part of a small string section.

-In December 2018, Yuna creates history when gathering a streaming total of about 36 million in Spotify throughout 2018.
+In December 2018, Yuna created history when gathering a streaming total of about 36 million in Spotify throughout 2018.